SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/02-Streams.md

 readable.pause();
 ```

-Use the `.resume()` method for data that has been paused and can be resumed so that data can start flowing again.
+- `.resume()`: this method is used for data that has been paused and can be resumed so that data can start flowing again.

 This method does not accept any parameters.